monnierant/brigandyne/README.md

 # Brigandyne V2 - Foundry VTT System

-Brigandyne V2 is a french TTRPG made by `James Tornade`
+Brigandyne V2 is a french TTRPG made by `James Tornade`.

 This character sheet is not an official one, its purpose is to provide an easy-to-use synthetic sheet for my DM's.